Photo Gallery of the program (2000-present) shared with permission of the parents.

-Our past youth environmental performance projects include The Great Dreamer (Malcolm X in Berkeley), The Green Project: Rain Dances (Highland Elementary School in Richmond), The Green Project: Wild Child and other Tales of the Tall Trees (Berkeley Arts Magnet), The Green Project: Bike Tour (Bay Area), Madrid School (Mexico City) and Conversaciones con Arboles, (Nayarit Mexico).
+DANCE MONKS' past youth environmental performance projects include The Great Dreamer (Malcolm X in Berkeley), The Green Project: Rain Dances (Highland Elementary School in Richmond), The Green Project: Wild Child and other Tales of the Tall Trees (Berkeley Arts Magnet), The Green Project: Bike Tour (Bay Area), Madrid School (Mexico City) and Conversaciones con Arboles, (Nayarit Mexico).
 The Green Projects were made possible thanks to The Open Circle Foundation (2007, 2009, 2010, 2013) and The Zellerbach Family Foundation (2007 & 2016).
-DANCE MONKS is a proud supporter of the Children and Nature Network.
+Watch an excerpt from the GREEN project at Highland Elementary School, Richmond, California.

 DANCE MONKS is part of the Children and Nature Network.

 "Mirah and Rodrigo are such skilled, empathetic teachers.
 They are excellent at channeling the kids' energy into imaginative projects and games.
 There is such ease, flow, and delight (!) in these mornings.
 It's a really special, tight-knit group of kids and families."
 Larissa, Parent